Implementing your first Facebook feed

 Click on the menu in “Replace schedule” (on the right side) and select “Edit”.

-Leave the username and password empty.
+Leave the username and password empty and click “Save”.

 Here, just click "Add supplementary feed" and go through the steps that Facebook will show.

-4. Preview your new Facebook catalog
+4. Preview your Facebook catalog

 To get the images to update right now, click on “Request update now” under “Schedules”, and wait for the changes to load.

-As you can see, the only thing that Confect changes are the images themselves.
+Go into “Items” and preview all your new, custom images.
 All the product information will be the same as in the data source you’ve entered into Confect.

 Anytime you’d like to adjust the design, you can do this directly inside Confect, without changing the URL in Facebook Manager.